-Lesson Two: With me standing in the fighting position, he demonstrated an efficient punch snapped into my sternum.
-In reality he tapped my sternum, pulling his punch, but it felt like someone clubbed with a mace.
+Lesson Two: With me standing in the fighting position, he demonstrated an efficient short-trike punch snapped into my sternum.
+In reality, he tapped my sternum, pulling the punch from full impact.
+But it felt he clubbed with a mace.
 Man, that hurt.
-But I wouldn’t allow myself to flinch.
+But I would not allow myself to flinch.

-I caught him, head tilted a few degrees, studying my resolve not to show pain.
+I watched him, head tilted a few degrees, studying my resolve not to show pain.

-When I didn’t flinch he dismissed me with a nod to return to my place.
+When I didn’t flinch he dismissed me with a nod and half-smile to return to my place.

 Three weeks later I drove to a dojo in Gardena California for belt testing.
+Students from his schools were testing for advancement.
+It was a diverse crowd: Ex-military, gang members, law enforcement, and me.
 Chuck sat in the center seat at a table facing the mat surrounded by a panel of distinguished Black Belt judges.
-Students from his chain of studios were testing for advancement.
-It was a diverse crowd: There were ex-military, gang members, law enforcement, and me.

-As the dojo emptied after the belt and awards ceremony, Chuck broke off from a conversation and sprinted like a cat across the mat towards me.
+As the dojo emptied after the belt and awards ceremony, I saw Chuck break off from a conversation and sprint like a cat across the mat towards me.
 Thinking it was impossible he wanted to speak with me I turned towards the exit.
-But he stopped in front of me, put his hand on my shoulder and said with an enormous weight of responsability, “Son, keep applying yourself.
+But he stopped from leaving, put his hand on my shoulder and said with an enormous weight of responsibility, “Son, keep applying yourself.
 You have it.
 You can be great.”
 He dismissed me with a crisp bow.
 And I left carrying my yellow belt in a daze to find my ancient VW bug and head into the future.

 The Karate Champion of the World told me I could be great.